brechtcs/lazy-build/README.md

 - You can (re)build any file separately too, for example `node build.js 2.json`.
 The other files will remain untouched.
 - `node build.js --clean` deletes all the files matching `target/*.json`.
 This can be combined with `--all` or another target to rebuild things from scratch.

 Now let's assume you change your dataset, removing the last item.
-This is where the `await this.prune()` call goes to work.
+This is where the `await target.prune()` call goes to work.

 - `node build.js --prune 3.json` will now delete the file `target/3.json`, because the corresponding data point wasn't found.
 The other files are left untouched.
 - `node build.js --prune *.json` on the other hand deletes `target/3.json`, and rebuilds `target/1.json` and `target/2.json` as well.